jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 ### Notes 3

-For allocations that are under but close to size like 4K, 8/12/16/20 we could allocate them in a separate allocator.
+For allocations that are under but close to sizes like 4K, 8/12/16/20 we could allocate them in a separate allocator.
 These sizes are very efficient and could benefit from a fast allocator.

 ### Notes 4